-Nevertheless, Treasury's and FHFA's attempt to drown Fannie and Freddie with a concrete "life-preserver" was threatened to be undone by an improving housing market and the Companies'

-improving financial prospects.
+Nevertheless, Treasury's and FHFA's attempt to drown Fannie and Freddie with a concrete life-preserver was threatened to be undone by an improving housing market and the Companies' improving financial prospects.
 By mid-2012, it was clear to the Agencies that the accounting decisions resulting in Fannie's and Freddie's outsized losses would soon have to be reversed, resulting in correspondingly outsized profits dwarfing the Companies' dividend obligations to Treasury.
 Indeed, in early August 2012, the Companies reported significant profits that enabled them to pay Treasury's dividend with billions of dollars to spare.
 And Treasury and FHFA knew that there was much more to come.
-Both were in possession of financial projections indicating that Fannie and Freddie were entering into a period of "golden years" of earnings that would result in net payments to Treasury exceeding net draws by 2020 and that would leave each Company with over \$100 billion remaining on Treasury's funding commitment by 2022.
-And on August 9, 2012, just days before the Net Worth Sweep agreement, Fannie's Chief Financial Officer (CFO) told senior Treasury officials that Fannie would likely be making an accounting adjustment in the next year that would immediately add \$50 billion to its balance sheet.
+Both Agencies were in possession of financial projections indicating that Fannie and Freddie were entering "golden years" of earnings that would result in net payments to Treasury exceeding net draws by 2020 and that would leave each Company (i) in strong financial condition and (ii) with over \$100 billion remaining on Treasury's funding commitment by 2022.
+And on August 9, 2012, just days before the Net Worth Sweep agreement, Fannie's Chief Financial Officer (CFO) told senior Treasury officials that Fannie was likely to make an accounting adjustment within the next year that would immediately add \$50 billion to its balance sheet.

 Treasury and FHFA were thus forced to act if they wanted to succeed in their goal of preventing Fannie and Freddie from building up capital and putting themselves in a position to potentially exit conservatorship and benefit private shareholders.
 The Net Worth Sweep was the Agencies' solution.
 Indeed, the same day that Fannie's CFO told senior Treasury officials that Fannie anticipated making accounting adjustments that would cause it to report an additional \$50 billion in profits within the next year, an FHFA official wrote that Treasury was making a "renewed push" to finalize the deal.
 And after the agreement was signed, a senior White House advisor involved in the development of the Net Worth Sweep wrote to a Treasury official that "we've closed off [the] possibility that [Fannie and Freddie] ever[] go (pretend) private again."
-In another email, this same White House official made the intent and effect of the Net Worth Sweep clear-he confirmed an analyst's conclusion that "the most significant issue here is whether Fannie and Freddie will come back to life because their profits will enable them to re-capitalize themselves and then it will look as though it is feasible for them to return as private companies backed by the government . . .
-What the Treasury seems to be doing here . . . is to deprive them of all their capital so that doesn't happen."
 Likewise, Edward DeMarco, FHFA's Acting Director at the time of the Net Worth Sweep, has testified that he had no intention of allowing the Companies to emerge from conservatorship under what he viewed as flawed charters.

-In sum, there can be no question that the purpose, effect, intent, and design of the Net Worth Sweep was to place Fannie and Freddie into a permanent financial coma and to destroy the rights of their private shareholders so that the Companies' immense profits would exclusively benefit the federal government.
+In sum, there can be no question that the purpose and effect of the Net Worth Sweep was to place Fannie and Freddie into a permanent financial coma and to eliminate the economic bundle of rights held by their private shareholders so that the entire value of the Companies-all of their capital plus immense profits-would exclusively benefit the federal government.